Skip to main content

 However, keep in mind that:

-• Complex views with multiple joins or aggregations can be expensive to compute
+• Complex views with multiple joins can be expensive to compute

-• Views are recomputed whenever their underlying tables change
+• Views are recomputed when rows in their read set change

 • Subscriptions to views will receive updates even if the final result doesn't change